vctfence/scrapbee/README.md

 I decided to rewrite [vctfence's](https://github.com/vctfence) ScrapBee from scratch to obtain the desired features.

-It is hard to believe, but it is 2020s now, and it is time to abandon XML-based RDF and move towards databases, JSON and cloud services.
+Although it is hard to believe, it is 2020s now, and it is time to abandon XML-based RDF and move towards databases, JSON and cloud services.
 For an advanced user Scrapyard may become a cloud bookmarking solution of choice.
 Please see the [online help](https://gchristensen.github.io/scrapyard/addon/ui/locales/en/help.html) for more details.